BretFisher/nodejs-rocks-in-docker/README.md

 | **gcr.io/distroless/nodejs:16**        | Yes            | **1/12**               | **No**[^2]           | **108MB (2,120)**  | **Yes**  |

 [^1]: While Alpine-based images can be version themselves, apk packages you need inside them can't be relelablly versioned over time (eventually packages are pulled from apk and builds will fail.)

 [^2]: Distroless can only be pinned (in image tag) to the major Node.js version.
 That is disapointing.
 You can technically use the sha256 hash of any image to pin for determinstic builds, but the process for doing so (and determining what hashes are which verions later) is far from ideal.

+Highlights of note:

+- While Alpine isn't showing CVEs, it's not the smallest image, nor is it a supported [Tier 1](https://github.com/nodejs/node/blob/master/BUILDING.md#platform-list) build by the Node.js team. **It's one of the reasons I don't recommend Alpine-based Node.js images**.
+- Note my use of `node:16-bullseye-slim`.
+Then notice the better CVE count of it vs. `node:16-slim`. **Node.js Debian images don't change the Debian version after a major Node version is released.** If you want to combine the latest Node.js LTS with the current Debian stable, you'll need to use a different tag.
+In this example, Debian 11 (bullseye) is newer than the default `node:16` Debian 10 (buster) release.
+Why isn't Debian updated?
+For stability of that Node.js major version.
+Once you start using a specific Node.js major release (say 16.x), you can expect the underlying Debian major version to not change for any future Node.js 16.x release of official images.
+Once Debian 11 (bullseye) came out, you would have to change your image tag to specify that Debian version if you wanted to change the Debian base during a Node.js major release cycle.
+If you don't pin all apt packages, then changing the underlying Debian version to a new major release may cause major package updates that would break your app.
+- `debian:11-slim` saves 44MB and 2k files, but **Debian slim has the same CVE count as the default `debian:latest` image**.
+Too bad.
+- **Ubuntu is historially faster to fix CVEs in its LTS than Debian.** You'll notice much lower CVE counts in Ubuntu-based images.
+It's my go to default base for [JIT-based](https://en.wikipedia.org/wiki/Just-in-time_compilation) programming languages (Node.js, Python, Ruby, etc.)
+- Google's [Distroless image](https://github.com/GoogleContainerTools/distroless) only has 1% of the file count compared to the others, yet it still similar CVE numbers to Ubuntu, and only saves 60MB in size. **Is distroless really worth the added complexity?**
+- CVE counts are a moving target, so I don't make long-term image decisions base on a small CVE count difference (under 10), but we see a trend here.
+The High+Critical is the most important, and these images options tend to have under twenty, or **hundreds**.
+You can't reason with hundreds.
+It's a non-starter.
+It's very rare that anyone's going to analize that many and determine your true risk.
+With under twenty, someone can evaluate each for the "true risk" in that use case (e.g. is the vunerable file even executied).
+Anything that's "zero CVEs" won't always be zero.

 ### Ruling out Alpine